At Podymos we believe in sharing knowledge so that everyone can

 For instance, you may have a theme like colorectal surgery that is broken down into the topics of best practices, latest trends and clinical data.
 A series is something that you would post regularly, like once a week, that isn’t part of your usual theme.
 This might include a ‘meet the team’ series, or ‘fun fact Friday’.
 Introducing a series is great as it doesn’t have to have an endpoint, and it is a chance to focus more on company values.

-Having a structure like this for medical device social media means it is easier to keep track of what you should be posting and when.
+Having a structure like this for Medical Device social media means it is easier to keep track of what you should be posting and when.
 As well as that, it also makes coming up with ideas for content a lot easier.
 A great way to think of a content plan is placing little pieces of your story into your audience’s head.
 You are trying to complete the puzzle in their mind, so you must make sure each piece gets through in some way or another.

 There are so many different options when it comes to what sort of posts you’ll actually create, which could include blogs/articles, infographics, animations or even videos.
 Videos are currently the most popular form of content across social media and that is probably because our brains process videos 60,000 times faster than text.
-If you would like more information on how to film high quality videos from home, you can see our article ‘How to create professional videos remotely.’

 Creating content that is high quality, sleek and professional-looking should be a priority when bringing your posts together, and this might be harder than it seems.
 For instance, social media has created social media influencers who have high-quality posts, sleek images, and engaging videos.